Blog

 1. Elimination

-A large portion of bodily waste is derived from the liver.
+A significant portion of bodily waste is derived from the liver.
 The liver is involved in many processes pertaining to bio-transformation, in which nutrients or cellular metabolites are transformed into further useful products and waste products.
 Urea is synthesized primarily in the liver before it makes its way via the bloodstream to the kidneys and to a lesser extent, the skin.

 Different portions of each nephron are involved in different aspects of elimination.
 Nephrons are anatomically divided into the following sections:

 • Renal Corpuscles are tiny, yet bulbous structures that surround the capillary loops of the glomerulus.
 The part surrounding the glomerulus is called the glomerular capsule or Bowman’s capsule.
 Blood is allowed to fill the spaces around the glomerulus.
 A thin membrane separates this blood from urea and other waste products that move through to the internal compartment of the renal corpuscle, referred to as Bowman’s Space.
-Once blood is filtered, it passes back out of the kidneys and into circulation.
-Unfiltered blood enters renal corpuscles through the afferent arterioles and filtered blood leaves through efferent arterioles.
+Once blood plasma is filtered, it passes back out of the kidneys and into circulation.
+Unfiltered blood enters renal corpuscles through the afferent arterioles and filtered blood leaves through the efferent arterioles.

 • Collecting Ducts technically do not form part of nephrons, but are nonetheless continuous with them.
 They eliminate urine from the nephron by emptying it into the ureter for transportation to the bladder.
+They also play an important role in the final adjustment of water and electrolyte balance.

 2. Hormone Production

-• Renin which is required for osmoregulation, forming part of the renin-angiotensin system.
+• Renin, which is required for osmoregulation, forming part of the renin-angiotensin system.

 3. Osmoregulation